 FETCH - finite element transient criticality

-The code FETCH was developed in order to model process criticality accidents involving fissile solutions, porous media and granular material - together with large-scale coupled behaviour of innovative nuclear reactors.
+The code FETCH was developed in order to model coupled fluid/radiation processes, such as criticality accidents involving fissile solutions, porous media and granular material - together with large-scale coupled behaviour of innovative nuclear reactors.
 FETCH consists of three modules: a radiation module EVENT; a fluids module Fluidity and a linking module which provides the interface between the radiation and fluids modules.

 Fluidity - computational fluid dynamics on unstructured finite element meshes